FICTION-ZJU/FICTION-ZJU-Groupsite-Source/content/news/25-10-09-Paper-TIFS2025/index.md

 <!--more-->

-Our paper titled "[PA-Boot: A Formally Verified Authentication Protocol for Multiprocessor Secure Boot under Hardware Supply-chain Attacks](/publication/zhang-pa-boot2025/)" by Zhuoruo Zhang, Rui Chang, {{% mention "Mingshuai Chen" %}}, Wenbo Shen, Chenyang Yu, He Huang, Qinming Dai and Yongwang Zhao has been accepted for publication at the IEEE Transactions on Information Forensics & Security.
+Our paper titled "[PA-Boot: A Formally Verified Authentication Protocol for Multiprocessor Secure Boot under Hardware Supply-chain Attacks](/publication/zhang-pa-boot2025/)" by Zhuoruo Zhang, Rui Chang, {{% mention "Mingshuai Chen" %}}, Wenbo Shen, Chenyang Yu, He Huang, Qinming Dai, and Yongwang Zhao has been accepted for publication at the IEEE Transactions on Information Forensics & Security.
 This article presents PA-Boot, the first formally verified processor-authentication protocol for secure boot in multiprocessor systems.